DIRTY ROTTEN TOFU

 ILLUSTRATIONS BY FUJI DRESKIN

 Steve is a retired Professor of Medicine in Allergy and Immunology at the University of Colorado.
-In addition to medical research, he loves a good game of tennis, mountain biking, and supporting emerging artists.
+In addition to medical research, he loves a good game of tennis or bridge.
+His mother is a well known painter in South Carolina and with three children and a spouse who are artists, he takes special pleasure in supporting the arts.

 Unit Production Manager